 - Patter about selecting piles to keep or throw away.
 P choses one of the 4 piles, and asks A to chose a pile that doesn't contain his card.
 P then may select another pile and assign the final pile to B, or may chose not to do so.
 Either way, two piles will be discarded into the brown paper bag.

 - The remaining 26 cards are shuffled together, and dealt into 4 piles of 6 or 7.

-- Patter about doing it differently, perhaps, either a 4-sided die or A will chose pile first, rather than P. 12-14 cards will end up discarded.
+- Patter about doing it differently (doing it differently being important for obfuscation, see below), either a 4-sided die or A will chose pile first, rather than P. 12-14 cards will end up discarded.

 - The remaining 12-14 cards are shuffled together and dealt into 4 piles of 3 or 4.

 - Patter about doing it differently, whichever wasn't done previously is suggested.
 6-8 cards will end up discarded.